movementlabsxyz/movement-hack-temp/src/ch19-04-advanced-types.md

 return?
 How were we allowed to return a `u32` from one arm and have another arm that ends with `continue` in Listing 19-26?

-As you might have guessed, `continue` has a `!` value.
+As you might have guessed, a `continue` expression has the type `!`.
 That is, when Rust computes the type of `guess`, it looks at both match arms, the former with a value of `u32` and the latter with a `!` value.
 Because `!` can never have a value, Rust decides that the type of `guess` is `u32`.